HONR 370 Seminar spring 2019:

 - How do or don’t the blog posts fit the disability models discussed?

 - How do they reflect the perspectives in the DSQ essays about disability blogging?
+(Include references to at 5 DSQ articles about disability blogging)

 - Discuss the possible larger societal impact of the blogs.